 I’d like to issue a a warning to my male readers: I am about to talk shop about my pregnancy.
 Be warned or just skip to the food photos down below at any time if you feel faint.

-So after 17 weeks of nausea (as I wrote in the past, morning sickness is a term invented by a physician who forgot to call his wife and ask her how she felt in the afternoon) followed by fatigue, pelvic pain, constant early contractions, varicose veins in unprintable locations and basically every other pregnancy discomfort your garden variety pregnancy guide will list, my unborn child decided she (or he, the ultrasounds were never clear due to her elevated sense of modesty) did not have enough fun with her old mama.
+So after 17 weeks of nausea (morning sickness is a term invented by a physician who forgot to call his wife in the afternoon), followed by fatigue, pelvic pain, constant early contractions, varicose veins in unmentionable locations and basically every other pregnancy discomfort your garden variety pregnancy guide will list, my unborn child decided she (or he, the ultrasounds were never clear due to her elevated sense of modesty) did not have enough fun with her old mama.

 At 35 weeks gestation, I was suddenly declared high risk due to my little prince(ess?)’s decision to stubbornly sit, literally, on her scrawny little bum.
 To those of you not familiar with the intricacies of baby positions, just bare in mind that babies are supposed to come out head first.
 At that point in time, almost 9 months pregnant, still unpacking after our recent move and still working full time, I was faced with the following charming options:

 1. Do nothing and schedule a cesarean section.
-Meanning: Go under the knife.
+Meaning: Go under the knife.
 Spend a minimum of 48 hours in the hospital.
 Stitches.
-And those who prescribe bed rest for 6-8 weeks postpartum have not met my other two kids.
+And those who prescribe bed rest for 6-8 weeks postpartum have not met my two other children.

-2. Show up at my next prenatal appointment for an attempt to manually turn my directionally challenged baby in the right direction.
+2. Show up at my next prenatal appointment for an attempt to manually turn my directionaly challenged baby in the right direction.

 Warning: Do not google “external version” if you are pregnant unless you are willing to live with the consequences.
 Needless to say I haven’t slept for the rest of the week.